-This syllabus is being offered in the June 2023 series as a re-sit opportunity only.
+This syllabus is examined in the June 2023 series and is being offered in the June 2024 series as a re-sit opportunity only.
 This syllabus will not be offered again and there will be no further re-sit opportunities.